-The statute now explicitly requires schools to conduct lock-down drills, which are essential, because they prepare students and staff to respond to the highest level of threat with the most urgent action and the least margin for error.
+The statute now explicitly requires schools to conduct lockdown drills, which are essential, because they prepare students and staff to respond to the highest level of threat with the most urgent action and the least margin for error.
 The goal is to have schools conduct drills where they immediately clear hallways, lock doors and take positions out of sight to practice their ability to put the building into a protective posture as quickly as possible.
 These emergency measures allow time for responding law enforcement to arrive on scene and neutralize the threat.
-Lock-down drills and trainings are to be conducted in a trauma-informed, developmentally and age-appropriate manner.
-In order to reduce the impact drills and trainings may have on students and staff, the exercised will not include props, actors, simulations, or other tactics intended to mimic a school shooting, incident of violence, or other emergency.
-The district will notify parents and guardians after the drill has been concluded through the school notification system.
-If possible, law enforcement may be present for drills to help familiarize them with the layout of the buildings, and familiarize staff and students of law enforcement procedures.
-However, law enforcement involvement is not required by the new legislative mandate.
-Other protective actions such as lock-out or shelter in place are emergency actions that are usually preceded by some degree of warning time and do not require the immediate response necessary for a lock-down.
-While the school should be well versed in their lockout and shelter in place protocols, lock-down is the only type of protective action that is specifically required by the statute.
+Drills will be conducted in a trauma-informed, developmentally and age-appropriate manner.
+In order to reduce the impact drills may have on students and staff, the exercises will not include props, actors, simulations, or other tactics intended to mimic a school shooting, incident of violence, or other emergency.